 • Next batch evaluation of submitted proposals: before 26th of May 2021, 17:00 (Brussels time)

-• Dates for batch evaluations in 2021 will be published a certain time after closing the second batch evaluation.
+• Further dates for batch evaluations in 2021 will be published a certain time after closing the previous batch evaluation.

 Latest Open Call Forum Posts